 Having obtained the Connection, the client program uses it to create a Session.
 The Session is used to create a MessageProducer (to send messages) or a MessageConsumer (to receive messages).

-The Connection.createSession method takes two parameters:
+There are three createSession methods on Connection, with different numbers of arguments.
+Java SE applicatrions such as this example should use the method with one integer argument, sessionMode.
+This single argument indicates

-A boolean indicating whether this session is transacted or not
+whether the session will use a local transaction or whether it is non-transacted and,

-The mode of acknowledging message receipt
+if the session is non-transacted, what mode whould be used for acknowledging the receipt of messages.

 Session session;